leoolmos/freecycle_wrapper/README.md

 # Freecycle wrapper

-An app to present freecycle result in a respnsive page.
+An app to present freecycle result in a responsive format.
 The app uses:

 - NodeJS
 - Grunt